taniarv/spree_redsys_old/README.md

 SpreeRedsys
 ===========

 Spree extension to integrate with Spanish Redsys TPV.
+This extension is an based on [spree_sermepa](https://github.com/picazoH/spree_sermepa) and has been modified.

 Installation
 ------------